satwikbhat1/registration-form/README.md

-I,ve create a comprehensive Registration Form with Admin Dashboard.
+I've create a comprehensive Registration Form with Admin Dashboard.

 This will include secure file uploads, validation, and a modern admin interface.